 My room was bright, white, with bold accent colors.
 There were touches of modern art, including the quirky white lamp with a base shaped like a tall narrow tiki face.
 I loved the walk-in shower and the sliding frosted door that separated the bath from the rest of the room.
 The towels and linens were oh-so-soft and the bed…ahh…I really decide how I feel about a place based on the bed.
 It's the first thing I touch in a room.
 I loved this bed.

-After settling in and spending some time people watching out on the balcony, I wandered down to the courtyard for a glass of wine during the evening’s wine tasting.
-I brought it back up to my room and sat out on the balcony watching the sun set over the Pacific.
-I was about as relaxed as I could get.
-Or so I thought at the time.
+After settling in and spending some time people watching out on the balcony, I wandered down to the courtyard for a glass of wine during the evening's wine tasting.
+I brought it back up to my room and sat out on the balcony watching the sunset over the Pacific.

 Shorebreak Hotel was such a fun, pleasant surprise and not the sort of place I'd expect to find across the street from the beach.
 But then, Huntington Beach isn't your typical beach, either.
 It has such a unique flair that you don't find at all the beach towns dotting the shores up and down our coasts.
 The rich surfing history sets it apart and Shorebreak really embraces that vibe.